-NSDL does not have any exposures to any custodian banks.
+NSDL does not have any exposures to any custodian banks, hence this key consideration is not applicable to NSDL.

-KC 16.4: An FMI's investment strategy should be consistent with its overall risk-management strategy and fully disclosed to its participants, and investments should be secured by, or be claims on, high-quality obligors.
+KC 16.4: An FMI's investment strategy should be consistent with its overall riskmanagement strategy and fully disclosed to its participants, and investments should be secured by, or be claims on, high-quality obligors.
 These investments should allow for quick liquidation with little, if any, adverse price effect.